15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 - Pass Christian: $3,786 per month

-For seniors with dementia, memory care facilities typically charge an additional $893 to $1,040 monthly above standard assisted living rates.
+Memory care facilities typically charge an additional $893 to $1,040 monthly above standard rates.

 Mississippi Medicaid and financial aid

-The Assisted Living (AL) Waiver covers personal care services, medication management, homemaker services, and transportation assistance.
-To qualify in 2025, applicants must:
+The Assisted Living (AL) Waiver covers personal care services, medication management, homemaker services, and transportation.
+Qualification in 2025 requires:

-Room and board costs aren’t covered by this waiver.
-Other options include the Independent Living Waiver for those with neurological impairments and the Elderly and Disabled Waiver for individuals needing nursing home level care.
+This waiver does not cover room and board.
+Other options include the Independent Living Waiver for those with neurological impairments and the Elderly and Disabled Waiver for nursing home level care.

 Mississippi cost of living

 Mississippi offers one of the lowest overall living costs nationwide.
-According to Forbes’ 2024 analysis, residents spend just over $32,000 annually on essential expenses versus $55,000 in Hawaii.
-The state provides excellent tax advantages:
+According to Forbes' 2024 analysis, residents spend roughly $32,000 annually on essentials versus $55,000 in Hawaii.
+The state provides excellent tax benefits:

 - All retirement income is tax-exempt